5 steps to successful ERP requirements gathering

 Reduction in variability is another benefit of lean.
 In many situations, a person might choose multiple possible actions.
 There could be two actions with the same likely benefit.
 You can use ERP to help people at all levels in your organization to make decisions that optimize the good for the whole enterprise.
 That decision could be at a high level – selecting a new supplier for a key component of your next product.
 It could be on the shop floor too.
 Should a user start work on the next operation now before all the needed components are on hand?
 If the missing component is already on the way, maybe the user can begin work with some confidence.
 If not, maybe that user should start a different job even though the first job will be late to the customer.

 Two workers extrude plastic on similar machines.
 One worker prefers higher heat and lower pressure and the other prefers the opposite.
-Both base their choice on experience and training.
-ERP can lead both to make the same choice using the method management wants to use and possibly the method the customer wants to use as well.
+Both base their choice on experience and training and both techniques can result in a product that meets a customer’s requirements.
+ERP can guide both to make the same choice using the method management wants to use and possibly the method the customer wants to use as well.
+This guidance resides in the shop routing system that is already a component of every manufacturing ERP system.

 We all know about SMART goals.
 Make your ERP requirements SMART too.
 They should be specific, measurable, attainable, relevant to your business, and time-based.

 By now, your requirements should be specific.
 They came from your functional or process framework and they will help your business run lean.
 Think carefully about how you will measure what benefit this requirement will produce.
-You will use this measured benefit against the costs of your ERP later on to calculate return on your investment.
+You will use this measured benefit against the costs of your ERP later on to calculate the return on your investment.
 Check that you can measure the benefit too.
 While you think you will save time using the new ERP, you should have a stopwatch in your hand to make the measurement.
+If you cannot measure or predict a money benefit, consider skipping that benefit toware ROI. a mere possibility you will reduce your workforce should not be considered as there is no money benefit until the workforce is actually reduced.

 Be sure the requirements you ask for are attainable.
 Asking for a four-day accounting close could be realistic but asking for a four-second close might not be.
 All your current requirements are desirable but watch out for some that no ERP can get for you.
 Do not wait for the ERP sales person to say that requirement is unrealistic.
 Weed your own garden.
 Weed out the irrelevant requirements too if any remain on your list at this point.
 Whatever ERP you choose will be a beneficial tool.
 However, ERP will not show the pot of gold at the end of the rainbow.
 Is every requirement something that a new ERP can help you attain?